snivilised/li18ngo/resources/doc/DEFINING-CONTENT.md

 * core error (wrapped error)
 * dynamic error (error wrapper)

 For each description of a message, there will be a definition of a data template of the form ___xxxTemplData___, eg 'InternationaliseTemplData', and this struct will embed an a fictional type 'heliosTemplData', which in reality would be replaced by a project specific type.
 So for example, the 'traverse' project will use type ___traverseTemplData___.
 The purpose of this embedded data template type is simply to define the ___SourceID___ required to work with li18ngo (if using either of the 2 __snivilised__, template projects, __arcadia__ or __astrolib__, this type will automatically be defined).
 For each message definition, there will be an example and then a generalised form, which the reader can copy and paste to create custom definitions.
-They can also be used to defined code snippets as an alternative way of speeding up implementation of new messages.
+They can also be used to defined code snippets as an alternative way of speeding up implementation of new messages (see [go i18n snippets](./.vscode/snippets/go.my-i18n.json); they can be activated by copying them over to your vscode global snippets file.
+Adjust them according to your own needs).

 ## Non Error Content